Visiting the Whitsundays soon and trying to choose a sailing cruise amongst the plethora of choice offered?

 Visiting the Whitsundays usually requires some equipment.
 You have to wear a wet suit everywhere.

-Although it’s considered safe to swim there, it’s not recommended to swim with a bikini!
+Although it’s considered safe to swim there, it’s not recommended to swim in a bikini!

 The Summertime always provided us with everything we needed.
 Wet suits, snorkelling gear, diving gear… everything!